fredmkatz/Literate/ai_docs/ReviewingLDM_v0_1.md

 ## Response Protocol:
 You MUST respond with ONLY valid JSON in one of these two formats:
-IMPORTANT: The results should only contain the JSON, no comments and no code fences
+IMPORTANT: The results should only contain the JSON, no comments and no code fences The response must not contain any introductory words or ```json notations.
+It should just be the json, beginning with a {. and ending with a }.
+Otherwise, it will not parse correctly.
 ### Format 1: Changes Only
 ```json
 {{